AadityaTiwary1/InsurEdge/README.md

   <img src="System_Architecture.png" width="750"/>
 </p>

 **Frontend:** Flutter is used to deliver a consistent experience across web and Android from a single codebase.
-The UI is deliberately simple — riders should be able to understand their risk score, trust score, and weekly premium in under 30 seconds of use.
+The UI is deliberately simple the riders should be able to understand their risk score, trust score, and weekly premium in under 30 seconds of use.
 All complexity is in the backend; none of it is pushed onto the rider.

 **Backend:** FastAPI is chosen for its Python-native ecosystem (matching the ML stack perfectly), its automatic OpenAPI documentation, and its async capabilities which are critical for polling multiple external APIs simultaneously during trigger monitoring.
 Each AI model runs as a separate service behind the FastAPI router, so models can be retrained and redeployed independently without touching the rest of the system.